 I’d like to welcome our guest today, Carolyn Brown.
-It’s a pleasure having you come visit us at Much Cheaper Than Therapy, where chocolate is plentiful and advice is free.
+It’s a pleasure having you come visit us at Much Cheaper Than Therapy again, where chocolate is plentiful and advice is free.
 So grab some chocolate and a lounge chair.
 Your therapy session has begun.

-I understand you have a new release out called Hell, Yeah.
+I understand you have a new release out called One Hot Cowboy Wedding.
 Can you tell us a little bit about your fabulous new book?

 What made you decide to write in this genre?